FlowFuse/node-red-dashboard/docs/nodes/widgets/ui-notification.md

 ---
-description: Notify users of important updates and alerts with ui-notification in Node-RED Dashboard 2.0.
+description: Notify users of important updates and alerts with ui-notification in FlowFuse Dashboard.
 props:
     UI: Unlike most widgets, notifications are owned by a "UI", not Group.
 This allows for notifications to be displayed across all pages.
     Position: The position on the screen where the the notification will appear.